rodmxw11/foot-inch-converter/README.md

 |"0 0 3/64" |fraction of an inch |

-The returned foot-inch vector contains 4 floating point numbers:
+The returned foot-inch vector contains 4 parsed floating point numbers:
  0. feet
  1. nil or inches
  2. nil or inch fraction numerator